sanfrancesco/prerendercloud-lambda-edge/README.md

-**Note:** please test your app with a simple all-in-one solution here: https://github.com/sanfrancesco/prerendercloud-server before going through this Lambda@Edge+CloudFront setup process.
+**Note: please first test your app** with our quick and simple all-in-one solution here: https://github.com/sanfrancesco/prerendercloud-server before going through this Lambda@Edge+CloudFront setup process.
 Once that's debugged and working the way you want it, come back here to configure Lambda@Edge+CloudFront.
+This will save you hours of headache because debugging/iterating with Cloudfront/Lambda/S3 is slow.

 # Pre-render CloudFront (via AWS Lambda@Edge)